-U.S. News & World Report features an interview with filmmaker Rory Kennedy, “New Documentary Explores the Digital Divide” (September 19, 2017):
+U.S. News & World Report shared an interview with filmmaker Rory Kennedy, “New Documentary Explores the Digital Divide” (2017):

 “In making this film I really began to understand the depths of the issue and the fact that there are over a million classrooms in this country that don’t have adequate broadband, a huge number of kids who don’t have access to computers, and the reality that 77 percent of jobs are going to require technology education and background by the year 2020.”

-Mozilla observes in, “Digital Inclusion Means Promoting Diversity” (2017):
+Mozilla observed in, “Digital Inclusion Means Promoting Diversity” (2017):